An overview of new security realm implementations

 so we can still access the deployed application using backup identity stored in the file based realm,

-even if we lose network connection to the jdbc-realm
+even if we lose network connection to the jdbc-realm database.

-Lets say we have user data in jdbc-realm called realm1
+Lets say we have user data in jdbc-realm called realm1 and we want to use filesystem-realm called realm2 as a backup.

 We can do this in CLI using following command: